telefonicaid/fiware-monitoring/ngsi_event_broker/README.rst

 Nagios should be instructed to load this module on startup.
-First, stop Nagios service and then edit configuration file at ``/etc/nagios/nagios.cfg`` to add the new broker module with its arguments: the id of the region__ that current infrastructure belongs to, and the endpoint of NGSI Adapter component to
+First, stop Nagios service and then edit configuration file at ``/etc/nagios/nagios.cfg`` to add the new broker module with its arguments: the id of the region__ (i.e. domain) that monitored resources belong to, and the endpoint of NGSI Adapter component to request:
-request:

 __ `OpenStack region`_

 .. code::

    event_broker_options=-1
-   broker_module=/path/ngsi_event_broker_xifi.so -r region -u http://host:port
+   broker_module=/path/ngsi_event_broker_fiware.so -r region -u http://host:port

 The module will use such information given as arguments together with data taken from the `Nagios service definition`_ to issue a request to NGSI Adapter.
 In